mkubasz/workshop-platform/README.md

     ```bash
     poetry install
     ```
-    This will create a virtual environment and install all the required dependencies.
+    This will install all the required dependencies.

 ## Adding a New Package